zftang/MachineClassifer_BiasMitigation_beta/README.md

 python MachineClassifer_BiasMitigation.py
 ```

-the result is stored in the "Result" folder.
+the result is stored in the "Result/UCIAdult" folder.
 With a threshold $\epsilon=0.005$, the attributes’ distance to origin along iterations of bias mitigation is shown in the figure below.

 ![](https://github.com/zftang/MachineClassifer_BiasMitigation_beta/blob/main/Result/UCIAdult/distance2origin_0.005.png)